-“The cesarean rate for first-time mothers with a single foetus, in the normal head-down position who have crossed 37 weeks should be less than 25%” says Dr. Swati Sinha, consultant obstetrician-gynecologist at Sitaram Bhartia Institute of Science and Research.
+“The cesarean rate for first-time mothers with a single foetus, in the normal head down position who have crossed 37 weeks should be less than 25%”, says Dr. Anita.

 3. Watch your weight and exercise regularly

-It’s important to not put on excessive weight during your pregnancy.
+A crucial normal delivery tip is to not gain excessive weight during your pregnancy.

 ‘Eating for two’ is actually just a myth!

-The extra calories you need depends on your weight before pregnancy and is typically in the range of 200-300 KCal.
+The extra calories you need depends on your weight before pregnancy and is typically in the range of 200-300 KCal per day.

 “Don’t forget to exercise every day.
-If you’ve had a sedentary lifestyle, start with a 10-15 minute walk and gradually increase it to 40 minutes daily.
-Exercise helps you build the stamina that is required to go through labour” sums up Dr. Swati.
+If you’ve led a sedentary lifestyle, start with a 10-15 minute walk and gradually increase it to 40 minutes daily.
+Exercise helps you build the strength that is required to go through labour” sums up the doctor.